axonivy/dev.axonivy.com/README.md

 * Community Site
 * Implement search in single books
 * Documentation: Add Links to switch fast between different versions
+* Documentation: Add Link to Release Document from /download
 * Design: Try to change links to blue
 * AddOns-Page: Remove Monitor / Remove Portal / Remove Workflow UI's
 * Mark Top-Level Navigation as Active (Color to green) if you are on a specific site